Impact Business Performance

 • understand the impact of your decisions in your organisation.

 Early lack of training, coaching and mentoring for leaders and managers in this fundamental skill can lead to inappropriate decisions being made which in turn impact the organisation both internally and externally.

 People at any level faced with making decisions which impact an organisation need to have at their fingertips a clear process for making decisions which are well thought through and in the best interests of those impacted by those decisions.

 A just-in-time tool that will enable you to have an immediate and positive impact on decisions made in your organisation.

-This edition of Making Good Decisions At Work includes: 5 tips and a 7-point plan with a clear process for making high quality decisions
+Making Good Decisions At Work cards include: 5 tips and a 7-point plan with a clear process for making high quality decisions

 48 coaching questions that help you: